-One number plate must be fixed on each side of the motorcycle facing outwards.
-Each number plate must be fixed in such a manner as to be clearly visible and they must not be masked by any part of the motorcycle or by the rider when seated in the driving position.
+For the Speedway Grand Prix machines, the number must be displayed on both sides of the motorcycle.

+Each number must be marked in such a manner as to be clearly visible and must not be masked by any part of the motorcycle or by the rider when seated in the driving position.

-The number plates must fit in the space between the upper part of the rear sub-frame, the bottom edge of the rear mudguard and the lifting handle.
+The numbers must fit in the space between the upper part of the rear sub-frame, the bottom edge of the rear mudguard and the lifting handle.